 Somewhere in this discussion, the caller said she had been denied admission to an education course because of her lack of clinical hours.
-That led me to believe that she might have confused an academic institution’s admission requirements with exam requirements.
+I wondered if she might have confused an academic institution’s admission requirements with exam requirements.
 Those are two different things.

-Over the years, we have admitted many, many IBLCE exam candidates to our Comprehensive Lactation Course.
-Perhaps some other educators have clinical hour requirements, but we do not.
+Over the years, we have admitted many, many IBLCE exam candidates to our 90-hour blended (live plus online) course or our 90-hour online course.
+Perhaps some other educators have clinical hour requirements for course admission, but we do not.
 In fact, some candidates have come to the course even though they have accumulated no clinical hours whatsoever.

 - First, requirements for admission to a course and requirements to sit for the IBLCE exam may be very different.
 (And requirements vary between Pathways 1, 2, and 3 as well; we know it can be confusing!)